How Do Negative Keywords Work, and How Should You Use Them?

-Extra tip: To save time, you can copy and paste negative keywords from one ad group or campaign to another.
+Extra tip: To save time, you can use negative keyword lists, and apply them from one ad group or campaign to another.

 If you want to add negative keywords directly from the search terms report, follow these steps:

-- Select the keywords you want to run the report for, or run it for the full list.
+- Select the campaign you want to run the report for.

 - Select any irrelevant keywords on this list, and click “Add as negative keywords.”

 - Apply the negative keyword selection to specific ad groups or to your campaign as a whole.